The panel of 19 miRNAs identified using the following sequence generation can classify uncertain thyroid nodules benign and malignant samples.

 The study is published in the journal Cancer Epidemiology, Biomarkers & Prevention, the journal of the American Association for Cancer Research.

-"Thyroid nodules are extremely common and sometimes contain cancer cells," - explained Mazekh.
-"Patients who undergo assessment of thyroid nodules are often produced mixed results, and currently there are limited opportunities for further control, which represents a clinically unmet need."
+"Units of the thyroid gland are extremely common and sometimes contain cancer cells," - explained Mazekh.
+"Patients who undergo assessment of thyroid nodules are often produced mixed results, and there are limited opportunities for further control is currently what constitutes clinically unmet need."

 Patients with suspicious nodes thyroid often obtained thin iglostruynuyu biopsies (FNAB) to facilitate diagnosis of malignancy.
 However, approximately 30 percent of patients who undergo this procedure are faced with uncertain results, said Mazekh.
-He added that the modern methods of molecular testing for the analysis of indeterminate thyroid nodes often are expensive and do not have the desired sensitivity and specificity.
+He added that the modern methods of molecular testing for the analysis of indeterminate thyroid nodules are often expensive and do not have the desired sensitivity and specificity.

 Previous work carried out Mazeh and others have identified several miRNAs with altered expression in thyroid cancer.
 However, the specific role of these miRNAs play in the development of cancer and its diagnostic utility, has not yet been clarified, explained Ben-Dov.